UK virus reproduction number unchanged overall, but growing in parts of England

 The reproduction, or R, number, measures the average number of people that one infected person will pass the virus on to.
 An R number above 1 can lead very rapidly to exponential growth.

-A joint model produced by PHE and researchers at Cambridge University’s MRC Biostatistics Unit said they believed the R number was below 1 in “all regions of England with the exception of the North West and the South West.”
+A joint model produced by PHE and Cambridge University said the R number was believed to be below 1 in every region of England with the exception of the North West and the South West.

+“There is a challenge in the North West of England that we need to address, and to a lesser degree in the South West,” Health Secretary Matt Hancock said at a daily news conference.

+“In the South West, the overall incidence of the disease is lower, but the R, as in the rate of change of that, is a little bit higher than elsewhere in the UK.”

 Reporting by Alistair Smout; editing by Guy Faulconbridge and Stephen Addison